This (updated) guide reviews all of the best low-fat dog foods this year.

 Dangers Of Obesity In Dogs

-1. Joint issues: When a dog gains more weight than their body can carry, their joints are the first part that get affected.
+1. Joint issues: When a dog gains more weight than their body can carry, their joints are the first part that gets affected.
 This is also why arthritis, hip dysplasia, and other joint issues are most often diagnosed in canines that fall into the overweight category.

 What is the best low-fat dog food?